Choose Language Top Menu Main Menu Extra Button Menu Page Contents Footer Search

 • Notifying you that your account or card has been locked or presents other issue and lead you to fill in your e-Banking credentials, card details or One-Time Passcode (OTP) to resolve the alleged issue.

-Especially with IRIS Payments, you may receive an SMS from a user who has sent you money through the service.
+Especially with IRIS payments, you may receive an SMS from a user who has sent you money through the service.
 This message will contain a Eurobank link that will lead you to a safe page, where you will be asked to fill in just your IBAN and full name to receive the money.

 What to do if you receive a strange message